CefasRepRes/QGIS_Training_Cefas/Module_4_Coordinate_Reference_Systems/instructions.md

 **Projections**

-A projection is a mathematical transformation of the measurements of the round datum to a flat surface (Figure 4). **Projections define how a 3D object is transformed to a 2D surface.**  A GCS uses degrees as they measure angles, whereas a PCS uses linear measurements such as feet and metres as it is measuring the distance from a known point on a cartesian plane.
+A projection is a mathematical transformation of the measurements of the round datum to a flat surface (Figure 4). **Projections define how a 3D object is transformed to a 2D surface.**  A GCS uses degrees as they measure angles, whereas a PCS uses linear measurements such as feet and metres as it is measuring the distance from a known point on a Cartesian plane.

 ![Figure 4.
 Example of a cartesian coordinate system.](https://user-images.githubusercontent.com/47147296/92700935-4ee3c900-f347-11ea-9949-2030fe9bd57d.png)

 *Figure 4.
-Example of a cartesian coordinate system.*
+Example of a Cartesian coordinate system.*

 **How does this all fit together?**